3mmaRand/gist-lm/docs/single-linear-regression.md

 <center> $mand$ = 0.419 + 0.006$jh$ </center>

-More information including statistical tests of the model and its parameters is obtained by using `summary()`:
+More information, including statistical tests of the model and its parameters, is obtained by using `summary()`:

 ```r
 summary(mod)